MicrosoftDocs/ai-builder/ai-builder-docs/lobe-overview.md

 ms.reviewer: v-aangie
 ---

-# Overview of machine learning models
+# Overview of image classification for machine learning